kubesphere/website/content/en/docs/cluster-administration/platform-settings.md

 weight: 8700
 ---

-KubeSphere is an open-source enterprise-grade container platform based on Kubernetes.
-Due to copyright and brand protection reasons, modifying the KubeSphere platform logo, the platform name, and other related information requires commercial authorization.
-Please obtain commercial authorization first by contacting kubesphere@gmail.com.
+KubeSphere is an open-source enterprise-grade container platform based on Kubernetes, while it also provides customization services, including customized platform logo and name.
+For customization services, contact support@kubesphere.cloud.